Publications

-My book 100 Questions (and Answers) About Qualitative Research is also available now.
+My book 100 Questions (and Answers) About Qualitative Research provides a useful overview for research students, researcher-practitioners, or academics who want to learn more about qualitative research approaches.
 Exploring the nature and practice of qualitative inquiry, this unique book addresses the practical decisions that researchers must make in their work, from the design of the study, through ethics approval, implementation, and writing.
 The book’s quick-scan, question-and-answer format make it ideal as a supplementary text or as a ready reference for graduate students preparing for comprehensive exams and writing research proposals, undergraduates in affiliated programs who will not be taking a primary course in qualitative research methods, and researchers working across disciplines in academic or practice environments.

 I publish widely on topics related to individuals’ information behaviours and qualitative inquiry.
 Notably, much of my work has been published in Library and Information Science Research, including the following award-winning papers: